tartley/tartley.github.io/posts/structured-pattern-matching-in-python.md

         ...
 ```

-Beware the common error of omitting the parens:
+Beware the common error of omitting the parentheses:

 ```python
 match myval: